XRPLF/xrpl-dev-portal/content/infrastructure/configuration/peering/index.md

 parent: configure-rippled.html
 metadata:
   indexPage: true
+seo:
-blurb: Configure how your server connects to the peer-to-peer network.
+    description: Configure how your server connects to the peer-to-peer network.
 labels:
   - Core Server
 ---